 – Ian Somerhalder

 We wholeheartedly agree.
-One cannot travel throughout Europe without indulging in some local delicacies.
+From Swedish meatballs to Belgian waffles, eating in Europe is a food-lover’s paradise.
 Inhaling the scents, savouring the flavours and looking on wide-eyed at a country’s cuisine through its kitchens and street stalls is one of our favourite ways to experience culture.
 We’ve written this brief guide to help you and your stomach in the right direction.
 You’ll find some well-known treats in this list with a pinch of some our favourites from across the continent.
 We’d hardly call this gluttony, so go on – get in there and take a bite!

 18 Must-Try Foods on Your Next European Adventure